Patacode/gitignore-template-generator/DOCUMENTATION.md

 # ...
 ```

-By being preemptive, it means any other arguments, either named or positional,
+By being preemptive, it means any other arguments, either *named* or *positional*,
 will be skipped:

 ```text